← Sample Reports

 Start with the Free Assessment Get your full report — $499 →

 This report was generated solely from the information provided in a fictional intake submission.
 No independent verification, financial review, or external research was conducted.
-This report reflects the M&A judgment framework of Mike Ye, who has led acquisitions of Rolling Stone, Billboard, SXSW Festival, the Golden Globes, BuzzAngle Music, and Sourcing Journal across 25 years of institutional deal-making.
+This report reflects the M&A judgment framework of Mike Ye across 25 years and $7.4B of acquisitions, divestitures, and portfolio exits across media, healthcare services, retail, and technology.
 For advisory on your specific process, visit mikeye.com.
 Not legal, tax, investment, or valuation advice.